What restaurants are open New Year's Day 2024? Details on McDonald's, Starbucks, Chick-fil-A

 Is Starbucks open on New Year's Day?

 Starbucks store hours vary by location.
-You can find hours for a specific store using the Starbucks app or here.
+You can find hours for a specific store using the Starbucks app or the company's website.

 Is Dunkin' open on New Year's Day?

-Dunkin' store hours vary by location, so customers can check the hours for their local Dunkin' using the Dunkin' app or their online store locator.
+Dunkin' store hours vary by location, so customers can check the hours for their local Dunkin' using the Dunkin' app or the online store locator.

 Is Cracker Barrel open on New Year's Day?